fabes/ruby-on-rails-country-list/README.md

-# ruby-on-rails-country-list
-Rake task you can use to import a list of cities, countries, geolocation etc for your app
+# Rake task for importing countries into your app